Rei-SwitchBot/faq/en-us/Contact Sensor.md

 3. Remove and reinsert the battery of the Contact sensor, and then follow the instructions in the SwitchBot app to add it again.

-4. Press and hold the button on the Contact sensor for

-15 seconds

-, then follow the instructions in the app to add it again.
+4. Press and hold the button on the Contact sensor for 15 seconds, then follow the instructions in the app to add it again.

-5. If it still doesn't work, please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.